Advanced Wreck Theory and Tactics

 - You will need a Primary dive light.
-Canister lights are acceptable, however IMHO they are overkill for shipwrecks, but this is up to you.
+Canister lights are acceptable, however IMHO they are expensive dinosaurs, and not good in wrecks, but this is up to you?
 You also need a Backup Light.
 Pistol grip lights are not really suitable for wreck diving, because they cannot be used with a reel.
+I like the small, handheld 1000 to 4000 lumen lights, and love the Big Blue 4500. and the LX20 by DiveRite.

 - Strobe lights are an important piece of navigational equipment for wreck divers.
-I give you a brand new Tektite 3500 Strobe Light, which is included in your tuition.
-This is the best strobe made today.
+I give you a brand new Tektite Strobe 6 Strobe Light, which is included in your tuition.
+This is the best strobe made today, IMHO.
 If you want to bring more strobes, be my guest.

 - A usable underwater slate, wrist slate, or notebook, and a writing implement are required.
 I like the Pilot Croquis 6B pencil.
 I don't like little tiny little Miniature Golf pencils.